 What is the footer of a website?

-You might be thinking that there's no point in putting a lot of time and effort into the footer because people don't pay attention to content below the fold.
-This type of thinking is definitely validated by most scroll behavior research, including one performed by Neilsen Norman Group in 2018.
+You might be thinking that there's no point in putting a lot of time and effort into the page footer because people don't pay attention to content below the fold.
+This type of thinking is validated by most scroll behavior research, including the last major study performed by Neilsen Norman Group in 2018.
 They found that 57% of page-viewing time was spent above the fold.

 However, according to the study, time spent above the fold is decreasing over time as screens get larger, designers favor minimalism, and scrolling becomes normalized in general.
 The summary of this study states that "people will scroll if they have a reason to do it."

 With that in mind, because footers serve navigational and informational purposes for your audience, it only makes sense to optimize this real estate for them despite it being so far down the page.
-You'll even notice that despite Neilsen Norman Group found that time spent viewing decreased the farther down the page, there's an uptick at the very end.
+You'll even notice that despite Neilsen Norman Group's discovery that time spent viewing decreased the farther down the page, there's an uptick at the very end.

 Now that we understand the importance of a website footer, let’s take a closer look at what information belongs in this section of a web page.